tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 * BANK@pis.com
 * pisbank123

-To see a mentained account you can log in with the below details (please refrain from making any transactions or processing any property management changes)
+To see a maintained account you can log in with the below details (please refrain from making any transactions or processing any property management changes)

 * exampleuser@pis.com
 * pisuser123